 How Much Does an Industrial Ice Maker Cost?

 This depends on the size.

 A small ice maker might cost about $700 (making about 80 pounds a day).
 Larger commercial ice machines with more features could cost more than $5,000.

 For example, an ice machine that makes 250 pounds of ice a day and stores 100 pounds a day could cost between $2,000 to $3,000.

 Water cooled machines are usually several hundred dollars more expensive than air-cooled machines.

 The largest options are industrial ice makers, which can cost $6,000 and beyond.
-Industrial ice machine are for extreme high volumes.
+Industrial ice machines are for extremely high volumes.